whatifif/handgesture/README.md

 ## Our Progress

-- Confirmed the possibility to use subtle hand gestures for controlling a computer remotely
+- The possibility to use subtle hand gestures for controlling a computer remotely is confirmed.

-- Suggested a standard way of hand gestures for people to learn easily and replace a whole keyboard and mouse
+- A standard way of hand gestures for people to learn easily and replace a whole keyboard and mouse is suggested.

-- Use Left hand for keyboard, Right hand for mouse, which can be swapped for left-handed people
+- Left hand is used for keyboard, Right hand is used for mouse, which can be swapped for left-handed people

-- Left hand can be used for 135 different keys in the keyboard, based on the hand gesture, and their angles in the picture
+- Left hand can have 30 gestures based on the hand gesture, and their angles in the picture.
+This 30 gestures can be mapped to 135 different keys in the keyboard.